 You must submit your written request for external review within six months from the date of Medica's decision.
 A filing fee of \$25 must accompany your written request, unless waived by the Commissioner.
 An independent review organization contracted with the State Commissioner of Administration will review your request.
 You may submit additional information that you want the review organization to consider.
 You will be notified of the review organization's decision within 45 days.
 The Department of Commerce will refund the filing fee if the review organization completely reverses Medica's decision.
 The external review decision will not be binding on you but will be binding on Medica.
-Medica may seek judicial review on grounds that the decision was arbitrary and capricious or involved an abuse of discretion.
+Medica may seek judicial review on grounds that the decision was arbitrary and capricious, involved an abuse of discretion or any other standard less favorable to the enrollee than a preponderance of the evidence.
 Contact the Commissioner of Commerce for more information about the external review process.